Chandler Williams

-Chandler Williams III (August 9, 1985 – January 5, 2013) was an American football wide receiver who last played as a member of the Tampa Bay Storm.
-He was drafted by the Minnesota Vikings in the seventh round of the 2007 NFL Draft.
+Chandler Williams III (August 9, 1985 – January 5, 2013) was an American professional football wide receiver.
+He was selected by the Minnesota Vikings in the seventh round of the 2007 NFL draft.
 He played college football at Florida International.

-Williams was also a member of the Miami Dolphins, Atlanta Falcons, and Kansas City Chiefs of the National Football League (NFL) as well as the Toronto Argonauts of the Canadian Football League (CFL).
+Williams was also a member of the Miami Dolphins, Atlanta Falcons, and Kansas City Chiefs of the National Football League (NFL), the Toronto Argonauts of the Canadian Football League (CFL), and the Tampa Bay Storm of the Arena Football League (AFL).

 College career

 Williams played four years at FIU and left as one of the most prolific receivers in school history.
 Williams was Florida International's career leader in receptions with 203 receptions until T. Y. Hilton caught 229 receptions in his four-year career.
 Williams places 3rd on FIU's career leaderboard with 2,519 career yards and 6th with 8 career touchdowns.
 Williams also returned punts in college.

 In his senior season, he ranked ninth nationally in receptions per game and first in the Sun Belt Conference.
 Williams also led the conference in yards per game averaging 66.4 yards per game.